MickBerryZ/Me/README.md

 🌱 I’m currently learning Programming such as PHP, C#, Python, AI, Machine learning, IoT.
 I am confident that my experience in Programmer and IT Support will prove to be a suitable match for your needs.

-📫 How to reach me ... sa.thawatchai@gmail.com
+📫 How to reach me.
+Email: sa.thawatchai@gmail.com